- November 27, 2020

-The Wolper Law Firm, P.A. is currently investigating claims against various brokerage firms who permitted their Financial Advisors to sell Sierra Income Business Development Company shares without fully disclosing the characteristics and risks to their retail customers.
-The Wolper Law Firm has filed arbitration claims seeking the recovery of investment losses in Sierra Income Corp.
+The Wolper Law Firm, P.A., P.A. is currently investigating claims against various brokerage firms who permitted their Financial Advisors to sell Sierra Income Business Development Company shares without fully disclosing the characteristics and risks to their retail customers.
+The Wolper Law Firm, P.A. has filed arbitration claims seeking the recovery of investment losses in Sierra Income Corp.

 Business Development Companies, or BDCs, are closed-end investment companies that help small companies meet their capital needs.
 The BDCs make loans to small businesses and finance those loans through capital raised from investors.
 Many BDCs do not trade on a public exchange and, consequently, are also highly illiquid.